-Ouston Primary School prides itself in being very inclusive and will endeavour to support every child regardless of their level of need, disability or background.
+At Ouston Primary School, we pride ourselves on creating an inclusive environment for all and will endeavour to support every child regardless of their level of need, disability or background.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
-At times and when it is felt appropriate, modifications to the curriculum may be implemented.
+At times, when appropriate, modifications to the curriculum are implemented.

 - Matching activities to the ability / need of each child (differentiation)

 - Adapting learning materials such as equipment and activities to suit each child’s needs

 - Offer structured intervention programs to small groups of pupils or 1:1 as appropriate.

 - Ensure that all children with SEND are fully included in all activities of the school in order to promote the highest levels of achievement.

 - Help all pupils achieve to the best of their abilities, despite any difficulty or disability they may have.

 - Ensure that all teaching staff are aware of, and sensitive to, the needs of all pupils, teaching pupils in a way that is more appropriate to their needs by using a variety of teaching styles and approaches.